-The General Plan establishes priorities for managing growth and community development over a 20year planning timeframe.
+Kaua'i Kakou, the 2018 General Plan establishes priorities for managing growth and community development over a 20-year planning timeframe.

 The General Plan is a direction-setting document and not a regulatory in the sense of a zoning code or other land use entitlement.
 The policies guide County decision-making by mapping land use patterns, describing what type of development is desirable, and by setting high-level priorities for infrastructure and programs.